Superstring amplitudes from BCJ numerators at one loop: 6-point chiral integrand

 The monodromy relation $M_{(ij)}=0$ implies \begin{empheq}[box=\widefbox]{align} \tilde{C}'_{6,ij} = -\frac1{2} \Big( (p_{i\mu}-p_{j\mu}) C^\mu_{6,ij} + \frac1{3}\sum_{k\neq i,j}\, (C_{6,j[ik]}+C_{6,i[jk]}) \Big) \,. \end{empheq} This fixes the coefficients $\tilde{C}'_{6,ij}$ in terms of those coefficients that we already know how to extract from the BCJ numerators via \eqref{eq:C6N6}.
 Hence, all the coefficients in the chiral integrand \eqref{eq:I6fay} are now determined in terms of the field-theory limit.

 Similarly to the 5-point case \eqref{eq:N5monodromy}, the monodromy relations $M^\mu_i=0$, $M_{[ij]}=0$ and $M_{ijk}=0$ correspond to `BCJ monodromies' where one particle or a multi-particle tree is taken around the loop.
 The case of $M^\mu_i=0$ is a 6-point analogue of \eqref{eq:N5monodromy}, where particle $i$ goes around the loop, but now we pick up the contribution linear in $\ell$; and the piece independent of $\ell$ turns out to not add any additional constraint.
 The case of $M_{[ij]}=0$ is also an analogue of \eqref{eq:N5monodromy}, but one where the bi-particle $[i,j]$ goes around the loop.
 Finally, the case of $M_{ijk}=0$ is one where particle $i$ goes around a loop which possesses a massive corner $[j,k]$.
+We present details of these BCJ monodromies in Appendix~\ref{app:6ptBCJmonodromies}.
 The upshot is that these monodromy relations are already known constraints among BCJ numerators.
 The only monodromy relation that is not of this type, namely $M_{(ij)}=0$, plays instead the role of determining the remaining coefficients of the superstring ansatz via \eqref{eq:C6N6tilde}.

 Before proceeding, let us make two remarks.
 The first remark is that, while finding the `perfect zero' \eqref{eq:6ptfayzero} was convenient, it is not essential.
 It allowed us to write $\cI_6$ in \eqref{eq:I6fay} uniquely in terms of BCJ numerators via the map (\ref{eq:C6N6}, \ref{eq:C6N6tilde}), and also allowed us later on to identify monodromy constraints with `BCJ monodromies'.
 Had we not bothered to find the `perfect zero', the coefficients of $\cI_6$ in \eqref{eq:I6initial} would not have been uniquely determined in terms of the numerators, but the remaining ambiguity would drop out fully from $\cI_6$ due to the Fay relations.